 Don't paste content from Microsoft Word: Copying and pasting from MS Word pulls in styling tags that can cause a message to be filtered.
-A good tip is to paste the content into Notepad (Windows key + R, type "notepad" and press Enter key) then recopy and paste it into the email and then perform any necessary formatting.
+A good tip is to paste the content into Notepad (Windows key + R, type "notepad" and press Enter key) or Text Edit on Macs, then recopy and paste it into the email and then perform any necessary formatting.

 Avoid suspicious formatting: Some examples of suspicious formatting